solana-labs/solana/README.md

 They are deployed with the `ci/testnet-manager.sh` script through a list of [scheduled buildkite jobs](https://buildkite.com/solana-labs/testnet-management/settings/schedules).
 Each testnet can be manually manipulated from buildkite as well.
-The `-perf` testnets use a release tarball while the non`-perf` builds use the snap build (we've observed that the snap build runs slower than a tarball but this has yet to be root caused).

 ## How do I reset the testnet?
 Manually trigger the [testnet-management](https://buildkite.com/solana-labs/testnet-management) pipeline